MarkStrendin/cybersecurity-writeups/htb-2022-hack-the-boo/pwn-entity.md

 ```
 When I wrote code to simply convert `13371337` into characters, I got unprintable characters, which I could not easily copy and paste back into the terminal.

-I stopped working on this challenge at this point, so that I could attempt other challenges.
+I stopped working on this challenge at this point, and didn't get back to it before the CTF event ended.